 - Drugs - non-steroidal anti-inflammatory drugs, co-trimoxazole, amoxicillin, azathioprine, high-dose intravenous immunoglobulin, isoniazid, intrathecal methotrexate and cystine arabinoside, vaccination, allopurinol.

-- Systemic disease - sarcoidosis, leptomeningeal cancer, systemic lupus erythematosus (SLE), Wegener's granulomatosis, Behçet's disease, post-transplantation, lymphoproliferative disorder, Vogt-Koyanagi-Harada syndrome.
+- Systemic disease - sarcoidosis, leptomeningeal cancer, systemic lupus erythematosus (SLE), granulomatosis with polyangiitis, Behçet's disease, post-transplantation, lymphoproliferative disorder, Vogt-Koyanagi-Harada syndrome.

 - Miscellaneous - arachnoiditis, migraine, postinfectious syndrome.